 Reconcile advance payments of Marketplace premium tax credits

 The premium tax credit helps pay premiums for health insurance purchased from the Health Insurance Marketplace.
 Taxpayers who received 2019 advance credit payments must compare and reconcile their advance credit payments to the actual premium tax credit they are allowed for the year.
 They do this reconciliation when they file their tax return on Form 8962, Premium Tax Credit.
 Failing to file Form 8962 and reconcile 2019 advance credit payments may affect return processing, generate an IRS letter and delay the taxpayer's refund.
 It may also affect a taxpayer's eligibility for advance payments of the premium tax credit or cost-sharing reductions to help pay Marketplace health insurance coverage in the future.
-See IRS Publication 5187, Affordable Care Act: What You and Your Family Need to Know.
+See IRS Publication 5187, Affordable Care Act: What You and Your Family Need to Know (PDF).

 The Affordable Care Act contains comprehensive health insurance reforms and includes tax provisions that affect individuals, families, businesses, insurers, tax-exempt organizations and government entities.
 These tax provisions contain important changes, including how individuals and families file their taxes.
 The law also contains benefits and responsibilities for other organizations and employers.